xtfly/log4g/README.md

 ## Thanks

-Thanks to the opensource project for this project inherits some code of them:
+Thanks to the follow open source project for this project port some code from them:

  - [seelog](https://github.com/cihub/seelog)
  - [go-logging](https://github.com/op/go-logging)